Accuracy International AW50

-The AW50 is a .50 BMG anti-material rifle designed by Accuracy International.
+The AW50 is a .50 BMG anti-materiel rifle designed by Accuracy International.
 It is a re-engineered version of the Accuracy International Arctic Warfare sniper rifle (the standard issue sniper rifle in the British forces).

 Overview

 The AW50 is intended to engage a variety of targets, including radar installations, light vehicles (including light armoured vehicles), field fortifications, boats and ammunition dumps.
 The Picatinny rail can hold a variety of equipment; the normal sight for the AW50 is the Schmidt & Bender 3-12x50 PM II with Al Mil Dot reticle, 0.2 mrad clicks and elevation to 1500 m and laser protection.
 Night vision device sights such as the Simrad KN series or Hensoldt NSV 80 can also be fitted.

 AW50F

 The AW50F is a folding stock variant of the AW50, which fires the multi-purpose Raufoss Mk 211 cartridge and other rounds.
 It has a fully adjustable bipod and buttstock heel rest.
 Four sling loops allow shoulder and hand carrying of the rifle.
-Weighing 15 kilograms (33 pounds), the AW50F rifle is approximately four times the weight of a typical assault rifle.
+Weighing 15 kg, the AW50F rifle is approximately four times the weight of a typical assault rifle.
 The Raufoss Mk 211 (NM140 MP) .50 calibre ammunition is also heavy.
 The weight of the weapon, combined with a muzzle brake on the front end and a hydraulic buffer system in the butt, gives the AW50F a relatively low recoil and enhances accuracy.
 Most of the rifles are made in the United Kingdom.
 The barrels are sourced from three different manufacturers: Lothar Walther, Border and Maddco.